komali2/blog/content/posts/taidong-indepth-tourism/index.md

 {{< figure src="tribechristian1.jpg" alt="The church at which the funeral was being held" caption="Top of the church where the funeral was being held." >}}
 {{< figure src="tribechristian2.jpg" alt="Virgin mary statue in a community center" caption="Virgin mary statue in a community center." >}}

-We walked up to the chieftian's house, which was near another building that I believe traditionally was where the millet was stored.
+We walked up to the chieftain's house, which was near another building that I believe traditionally was where the millet was stored.
 We apparently weren't supposed to point at the building or really even look at it too much.
 We were given some kind of explanation about how the food there was reserved for the sick, but I wasn't clear on that.

-{{< figure src="tribechieftanhouse.JPG" alt="The doorway of the chieftan's house" caption="The chieftan gets to have iconography around his door that nobody else does, such as the blade feathers on a headband.
+{{< figure src="tribechieftanhouse.JPG" alt="The doorway of the chieftain's house" caption="The chieftan gets to have iconography around his door that nobody else does, such as the blade feathers on a headband.
 Note as well the traditional pot." >}}

 {{< figure src="tribeheadguy.jpg" alt="Statue of a man" caption="The unfortunately now banned practice of beheading is memorialized." >}}
 {{< figure src="tribesuskid.jpg" alt="A kid on a toy car" caption="We got to see what the locals were up to." >}}